All Episodes

 Great to have you here.

-I call Rush, appreciate that.
+I call Rush.

 You bet.

-Trump is saying we're gonna win again.
+Trump is saying we're going to win again.

 I think he slipped whenever he said I was for the mandate.

-I think he was showing his true heart.
+I think he was showing his true heart that he was for Obamacare.

-I asked with what?
+I asked, with what?

 He has no substance.

-In essence, he said, Oh, yeah, I can be whatever I need to be with, whoever I'm with.
+In essence, he said, oh, yeah, I can be whatever I need to be with whoever I'm with.

-I I see him basically uh more liberal.
+I see him basically more liberal.

-Uh I I just I equate him to Obama.
+I equate him to Obama.

 But I'm asking, where's the substance?